mongodb/docs/source/includes/important-backup-conf-files-for-upgrade.rst

      provides details to encrypt and decrypt |onprem|\s backing databases and user credentials. |onprem| might delete these files as part of the upgrade process.
-   - :term:`Application Database`.
+   - :opsmgr:`Application Database </reference/glossary/#std-term-application-database>`.
 If the upgrade fails, you need a current backup to restore your |onprem| instance.
-Use |mongodump| to back up your :term:`Application Database`.
+Use |mongodump| to back up your :opsmgr:`Application Database </reference/glossary/#std-term-application-database>`.